Furnace Repair Checklist

 - Insert the new filter with the arrow motioning toward the heater to prevent damage.

-Flat filters should be replaced every month, while pleated filters should last around three months.
-You could also get a washable filter that will work for about 10 years.
+Flat filters should be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter more frequently.

 To make the procedure easier down the line, draw with a permanent pen on your furnace housing or ductwork to list the airflow direction and filter size.